sharpmonks/paymentFilter/README.md

-# paymentFilter
+# SharpMonks PaymentFilter Magento2 Extension
-SharpMonks Magento2 paymentFilter Extensions
+SharpMonks Magento2 paymentFilter Extensions for Products, Customers and Customer Groups

 This module enables you to select which payment methods are available for every customer and customer group.
 Also, Payment methods can be disabled for specific products.